Investment in emerging markets hits post crisis low”

 AGC benefits from a strong origination and risk management team with extensive on-the-ground experience.
 They have valuable insight into local economies as well as exposure to local languages and customs.
 Understanding the culture of a country goes a long way in explaining attitudes towards money, commerce and the acceptance of business agreements.

-“Investing in SMEs in emerging markets can’t be done behind a Bloomberg terminal,” observes Nate Hartley AGC CEO and CIO.
+“Investing in SMEs in emerging markets can’t be done behind a Bloomberg terminal,” observes the CEO at AGC.
 “There is an element of the unfamiliar in emerging markets that is difficult to quantify and build models around.”

 Steady Course Ahead